Malaysia - Data Protection Overview

 - conduct awareness programs on the responsibility to protect personal data for all relevant personnel, if necessary.

 This principle provides that personal data must not be retained longer than is necessary for the fulfilment of the purpose for which it is processed and requires the data user to destroy or permanently delete all personal data which is no longer required for the purpose for which it was processed.
 However, under other laws, there may be minimum data retention periods, which may be specified, for example, under certain tax laws.
-It would appear unlikely that the retention of data in compliance with retention periods stipulated under other laws would be considered a contravention of the Retention Principle, though this has not yet been tested.
+It would appear unlikely that the retention of data in compliance with retention periods stipulated under other laws would be considered a contravention of this principle, though this has not yet been tested.

 A brief overview of the retention standards prescribed by the 2015 Standards is as follows: